aranasaurus/aranasaurus.github.io/_posts/2014-10-23-game-dev-week.md

 but that means using C++, which I don't know very well.
 I'm considering doing lua bindings for the pieces of SDL that I need, as I couldn't get the SDL-lua bindings that I found to build on my machine and I didn't want to go down that hole again.

-So all that to say: I got the wind taken out of my sails for the current game idea and I need to step back and try again with something smaller, which brings me to...
+So all that to say: I got the wind taken out of my sails for the current game idea and I need to take a step back and try again with something smaller, which brings me to...

 # A Game a Week

-Inspired by [this post][game-a-week-gamasutra] by [Rami Ismail][rami] ([this blog too!][game-a-week-msminotaur]), I'm going to start building (and releasing) a game a week.
+Inspired by [this post][game-a-week-gamasutra] by [Rami Ismail][rami] (and [this blog][game-a-week-msminotaur] by [Adriel Wallick][msminotaur]), I'm going to start building (and releasing) a game a week.
 The gist of the idea is that you build lots of _little_ games and put them out there for people to play.
 Get the experience of making something and finding out what sucks, what doesn't, and why.
 But doing so with tiny projects that you're not sinking too much time/energy into.
 Another big part of this is that you don't